MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.RecoveryServices/v2.2.0/Get-AzureRmRecoveryServicesVaultSettingsFile.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmRecoveryServicesVaultSettingsFile** cmdlet gets the settings file for an azure_2 Site Recovery vault.
+The **Get-AzureRmRecoveryServicesVaultSettingsFile** cmdlet gets the settings file for an Azure Site Recovery vault.

 ## EXAMPLES